firestarter/docs/staff-guide.md

 Make sure you have the evidence before you ban a player that is using a Modified client.
 Should the player be ruining the others experience by chat you can punish them before getting evidence since it will stay accessible.

-Is a player annoying someone with for example agressive pets or is building outside of anothers claim without their permission and they don't react on warnings, you can use `/spawn <username>` to force teleport them to spawn.
+Is a player annoying someone with for example agressive pets or is building outside of anothers claim without their permission and they don't react on warnings, you can use `/spawn <username>` to force teleport them to spawn, Run this command twice to avoid them being able to return with `/back`.
 Make sure this is the case before using the command.

 Should you see another staff member potentially break a rule, contact them personally or an admin, do not act on your own against other staff.